thiagofuruchima/enem_ds/docs/index.md

 ### Brazilian students self declared as white skinned have higher average scores than those with brown skin.

 On average, there is a score gap between white and brown brazilian ENEM students in favor of the first.
 It does not mean that every white student will have a higher score than every brown student.
-But it does mean that if we take a random group of ENEM students the average score for the white colors will be higher than for the black.
+But it does mean that if we take a random group of ENEM students the average score for the white will be higher than for the black.

 Moreover, the proportion of brazilian students with a family monthly income of more than two minimum wages is higher for those declared as white than for brown skin.